 Jane logged on to her favourite online bookstore and came across the latest book “Klara and the Sun” from Kazuo Ishiguro.
-She was searching of same a few days before the release and was delighted that website threw the book on the day it released for her to quickly buy it with her next click.
+She was searching for the same a few days before the release and was delighted that the website suggested the book to her on the day it released.
+She could buy it in one click.

-We are living in the age where customers are expecting us to not step up their expectations but step ahead of them.
-We are witnessing the influence in many services offered beyond the regular services of digital assistants like Siri or Alexa and smart speakers like Amazon Echo or Google Nest.
-For marketers, its imperative to take the marketing to another level leveraging Artificial Intelligence.
-And, its not AI digital marketing but rather farming the power of AI algorithms to bring right content to drive users to website or conversion of a million data points to create bang-on customer targeting advertising.
+We are living in an age where customers expect us to not step up their expectations but step ahead of them.
+We are witnessing this influence in many services offered beyond the regular, especially in digital assistants like Siri or Alexa and smart speakers like Amazon Echo or Google Nest.
+For marketers, it is imperative to take marketing to another level while leveraging Artificial Intelligence.
+It is not AI digital marketing but farming the power of AI algorithms to bring right content to drive users to a website or to convert a million data points to create bang-on customer targeting advertising.

-Artificial Intelligence which is being touted as the holy grail of marketing, can be described a set of algos that operate intelligently like a human mind, taking inputs from their ecosystem (stream of customer transactions, evidence of consumer behaviour, buying cycle, preferences) and arrive at predictive decision-making.
-It can look at more data than a human in a lifetime and give recommendations decisions before we sip a coffee.
+Artificial Intelligence, which is being touted as the holy grail of marketing, can be described a set of algorithms that operate intelligently like a human mind, taking inputs from the ecosystem (stream of customer transactions, evidence of consumer behaviour, buying cycle, preferences) and arrive at predictive decision-making.
+It can look at more data than a human in a lifetime and give recommendation decisions in split seconds.

-Jane had spent ten minutes logged in, awaiting the website to load and make the transaction happen.
-The fact that website did not load on time per her reflexes disappointed her and she left mid-way with the products in the cart but didn’t buy them.
+Jane had spent ten minutes logged in and was waiting for the website to load and make the transaction happen.
+The fact that website did not load on time per her reflexes disappointed her and she left mid-way with the products in the cart without buying them.

-We all have gone through this disappointing experience where we could noy buy something coz the web page didn’t load quickly or swiftly enough.
-With AI, we can reduce these load times and we can get the twin benefit of prompt loading of content and predictive user behaviour to get the deal and the customer satisfaction.
+We all have gone through this disappointing experience where we could not buy something because the web page didn’t load quickly enough.
+With AI, we can reduce these load times and can get the twin benefits of prompt loading of content and predictive user behaviour to close the deal and get customer satisfaction.

 For example, Google has placed AI-based algorithms, which predict the inclination of uses to click on some preferred pages.